JunChen22/e-commerce-microservice/README.md

   Start whole landscape
  $ mvn package

+ To deploy
  $ docker-compose build
  $ docker-compose up

+* can not deploy locally(IDE) only Docker or Kubernetes

   Import data into elastic search
  $  curl -X POST http://localhost:8080/esProduct/importAll   // should return number of items imported